Madhur Jaffrey: London (1955–1957)

 Jaffrey joined the Royal Academy of Dramatic Art (RADA) with Diana Rigg, Siân Phillips and Glenda Jackson as her contemporaries.
 She won a scholarship from RADA after an audition.
 This supplemented her earlier grant and scholarship.
-She also picked up minor acting roles on BBC television and radio.
-Her father would send her a small amount of money periodically and her total income proved sufficient to live modestly in London.
+She picked up some minor acting roles on BBC television and radio.
+Her father sent her a small amount of money periodically, and her total income proved sufficient to live modestly in London.
 She rented rooms from at least two different landlords before settling down in a bedsit in Brent with a young Jewish family, the Golds, who allowed her to use their kitchen and their utensils to cook her own food.
 Her landlady, Blanche Gold, was roughly her age.
 Blanche had one child and was pregnant.

 Jaffrey found British food and Indian restaurants of that time to be terrible.
 The grey roast beef and overcooked cabbage with watery potatoes served at the fifth-floor canteen of RADA were unappetizing.
 She wrote to her mother, begging her for recipes of the home cooked meals of her childhood.
 Her mother responded with recipes written in Hindi on onionskin paper in letters sent via airmail.
 The very first letter was dated 19 March 1956 and included recipes for meat spiced with cinnamon, cardamom and bay, a cauliflower dish, and egg curry with hard-boiled eggs.
 The first recipe that she tried was jeera aloo (potatoes with cumin).
-She bought pumpernickel from a neighborhood Jewish bakery as a substitute for chapatis.
+She bought pumpernickel from a neighbourhood Jewish bakery as a substitute for chapatis.